Generalized Majorization-Minimization: Experiments

 \subsection{\kmeansbold Clustering}

-We conduct experiments on four different clustering datasets: Norm-25~\cite{kmeans:plusplus}, D31~\cite{kmeans:D31}, Cloud~\cite{kmeans:plusplus}, and GMM-200.
-Norm-25, D31, and GMM-200 are synthetic and Cloud is from real data.
+We conduct experiments on four clustering datasets: Norm-25~\cite{kmeans:plusplus}, D31~\cite{kmeans:D31}, Cloud~\cite{kmeans:plusplus}, and GMM-200.
 See the references for details about the datasets.
-GMM-200 was created by us.
-It is a Gaussian mixture model on $2$-D data with 200 mixture components.
-Each component is a Gaussian distribution with $\sigma=1.0$ and $\mu$ on a square of size $70 \times 70$.
-The means are placed at least $2.5 \sigma$ apart from each other.
-The dataset contains 50 samples per mixture component.
+GMM-200 was created by us and has $10000$ samples taken from a $2$-D Gaussian mixture model with 200 mixtures (50 samples per each component).
+All the mixture components have unit variance and their means are placed on a $\sq{70 \times 70}$ square uniformly at random, while making sure the distance between any two centers is at least $2.5$.

 We compare results from three different initializations: \textbf{forgy} selects $k$ training examples uniformly at random without replacement to define initial cluster centers, \textbf{random partition} assigns training samples to cluster centers randomly, and \kmeansppbold uses the algorithm in~\cite{kmeans:plusplus}.
-In each experiment we run the algorithm 50 times and report the mean, standard deviation, and the best objective value (Equation~\ref{eq:kmeans_objective}).
+In each experiment we run the algorithm 50 times and report the mean, standard deviation, and the best objective value (\ref{eq:kmeans_objective}).
 Table~\ref{table:kmeans} shows the results using \kmeans (hard-EM) and \ourmethod.
 We note that the variance of the solutions found by \ourmethod is typically smaller than \kmeans.
 Moreover, the best and the average solutions found by \ourmethod are always better than (or the same as) those found by \kmeans.
 This trend generalizes over different initialization schemes as well as different datasets.